One thing that has always set the actor Hugh Jackman apart from the masses has been his iconic facial hair style dubbed as the wolverine beard.

 The wolverine beard is an unique version of the classic mutton chops beard style with extended sideburns, narrowly shaved chin gap, and a stubble mustache.
 In the X-Men movies Hugh Jackman often has his beard evenly trimmed at 1″ length.

-How to Grow The Wolverine Beard
+How to Grow and Trim The Wolverine Beard

 Step 1: Grow Your Beard Out to 1-2″ Length